College of Human Sciences

 Catalog Selection.
 Students must use the catalog issued for the year in which they were first officially admitted to the college or a more recent catalog if approved.
 However, if they are not enrolled at Texas Tech for one academic year or have transferred to another college at Texas Tech or another institution, they must be readmitted to the College of Human Sciences and use the catalog in effect at the time of readmission.
 For graduation purposes, a catalog expires after seven years.

 Academic Advising Services.
 The purpose of Academic Advising Services is to provide quality service to the faculty and students in the college.
 The advising staff is responsible for assisting students from orientation to graduation.
-Students should see the website www.depts.ttu.edu/hs/advising/ to obtain information and updates prior to advance registration periods.
+Students should see www.depts.ttu.edu/hs/advising/ to obtain information and updates prior to advance registration periods.
 Schedule of classes, registration, adding and dropping classes, payment of fees, and individual degree plans are available on Raiderlink.
 Students needing additional assistance may visit with an advisor.
 To make an appointment, visit www.ttuhs.timetrade.com, call Academic Advising Services at 806.742.1180, or visit the advising office in Human Sciences 159.
 Office hours are from 8 a.m. to 5 p.m.
 Monday through Friday.

 Graduation.
 Graduation is attained by fulfilling the requirements for a bachelor’s degree using an acceptable catalog edition.
 The student is responsible for fulfilling all catalog requirements.
 At least one year prior to the graduation semester, students should file a Statement of Intention to Graduate form with Academic Advising Services.
 After submission of the form, an official degree audit will be emailed to the student.
 Thereafter, students will follow the audited list of remaining courses.
 Substitutions and minor forms must be filed prior to or at the same time as the Statement of Intention to Graduate.
 The degree audit will be reviewed prior to the last semester and students will be notified by email of any discrepancies that may prevent graduation.
 Any change in graduation date must be communicated to the Academic Advising Services office.